 - February 24, 2020

-Just look at the variety of devices that are on the web today!
+Just look at the variety and number of devices that are on the web today!:

 The web is no longer just a mobile or desktop utility.
 It is a lot more.
-And yes each of these “devices” listed on the top sport a very dedicated and modern web browser with which you can reach more and more people wherever they are.
-And at the moment.
+And yes each of these devices that I have listed on the image-art above sport a very dedicated and modern web browser within.
+Which means you can reach more and more people wherever they are and in the moment.

-Everything else is kind of a blur clumped together and somewhat ignored with only a basic level of support for tablets and hi-res screens.
-This is because responsive web design is already bursting at its seams and cannot scale any further to support newer mediums on the web.
+Notice how RWD covers only two or three pieces on the chart above!
+Everything else is kind of clumped together and ignored with half-assed support for tablets and hi-res screens.
+Mainly because WD is bursting at its seams and cannot scale any further to support new mediums on the web.

-*Note that all of the devices listed above can be held or mounted in two orientations.
-RWD doesn’t cover orientations in isolation either.
+*Note that all of the devices listed above other than cars (😅) can be held or mounted in two orientations.
+RWD doesn’t acknowledge orthogonality of orientations for web-design either.

 Intrinsic Web Design.

-We will be discussing some of these ideas of intrinsic web design on this very blog and if you are interested to subscribe to our feed if you are interested.
+We will be discussing some of these ideas on this very blog and I welcome you to subscribe to our RSS feed if you are interested.

-Datafodder: The estimates vary, but Apple is said to be selling between 10 to 20 million watches every year, and all of the new ones sport LTE and a powerful web browser.
+Datafodder: Estimates vary, but Apple is said to be selling between 10 to 20 million watches each year, and all of the new ones sport LTE and a powerful webkit browser.